Jan Maroši: Brno

 Maroši spent the second half of his career at Brno, joining in 1994.
 After Pavel Tobiáš became manager of Brno in the 2000–01 Gambrinus liga, Maroši was told he was surplus to requirements, signalling an end to his playing career at the top level.

-After the top
+Post-playing career

 Maroši went on to work as assistant coach to Roman Kotol at Dolní Kounice in the 2002–03 Czech 2.
 Liga.

 After his career as a football player, Maroši became director of a sport school in Brno.
 In 2009, he became chairman of the City Football Association in Brno.

 Personal life

 Maroši's nephew, Martin Maroši, is also a professional footballer.